rdammkoehler/DockerKata/03_list_containers.md

 ## Overview

-In this exercise we will run an image, list running images, stop the image, and list all containers.
+In this exercise, we will run an image, list running images, stop the image, and list all containers.

 ## Kata Steps